mt-support/tribe-ext-admin-bar-plus/readme.txt

 Requires at least: 4.9
 Tested up to: 5.3.2
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.1.0
 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The extension will add quick links to the different settings pages to the admin bar menu of The Events Calendar.
+The extension will add quick links to the different settings pages to the admin bar menu of The Events Calendar and to the Events menu in the sidebar.

 == Installation ==